 The Doggie Bag (a.k.a.
 Some Takeaways)

 Pet-friendly tours can be a great way to open up your business to a new sector of customers, but they require a lot of thought from both a logistical and liability perspective.
+If you are an existing Tourism Tiger customer, get in touch(opens in a new tab) and add a section on being pet friendly.
 However, if you do end up making it work, go ahead and give yourself a pat on the back.
 You’re officially top dog.